grafana/grafana-kiosk/README.md

 - Can specify where to start kiosk for multiple displays

 Additionally, an initialize option is provided to configure LXDE for Raspberry Pi Desktop.

+## BREAKING CHANGES from 1.0 to 1.1

+NOTICE: Release 1.1.0 contains breaking changes.
+Parameters and YAML configurations have significantly changed.

 ## Installing on Linux